equinix/terraform-equinix-metal-openstack/README.md

 ## External Block Storage

-Packet offeres block storage that can be attached to compute nodes and used as ephemeral storage for VMs.
-This involves creating the storage via the Packet Web App, associating the storage with a compute node, and setting up the volume within the compute node.
+Equinix Metal offeres block storage that can be attached to compute nodes and used as ephemeral storage for VMs.
+This involves creating the storage via the Equinix Metal Web App, associating the storage with a compute node, and setting up the volume within the compute node.
 In this example, a 1TB volume is being created for use as ephemeral storage.

 # Stop the OpenStack Nova Compute service
 ```